uber-web/probe.gl/modules/env/README.md

-# probe.gl
+# @probe.gl/env

-Logging and instrumentation tools for JavaScript
+JavaScript environment detection for browser and Node

 [probe.gl](https://uber-web.github.io/probe.gl/#/documentation/overview/docs) is a collection of logging, instrumentation, bench-marking and test tools for JavaScript applications.